 Caffeine- the 101 take

-Did you know that 90% of world’s people population is consuming caffeine (one way or the other)?
+Did you know that 90% of the world’s population consumes caffeine one way or another?
 Caffeine truly is the most popular drug at the moment.
 It acts as a stimulant upon our central nervous system.
-We can find it naturally in various plants (cocoa beans, coffee beans and tea leaves) and it’s very easy to find it in shops.
-The prices are very different and can vary from $0.10 a cup to u to $2000 for some elite coffees.
+We can find it naturally in various plants (cocoa beans, coffee beans and tea leaves) and it’s very easy to find in shops.
+The prices are very different and can vary from $0.10 a cup up to $2000 for some elite coffees.
 You can find many different varieties in the shops near you or you can buy it online.
-When shopping online make sure that you use coupon codes because that way you can get price down up to 50%.
-You can find many coupons on sites like Savingsforsanity.com.
-Each store listed there has different coupons that are valid only for a short period of time.
-Make sure you apply the correct coupon before paying.

 Coffee’s effects on our body are strongest one hour after consumption, but the effects may last up to 6 hours.
-Not only caffeine is able to improve your alertness and to boost your energy, but it’s also increasing the neurotransmitter dopamine.
+Not only is caffeine able to improve your alertness and to boost your energy, but it’s also increasing the levels of the neurotransmitter dopamine.
 This is why we may develop a slight addiction (sooner or later).

 Caffeine pills, on the other hand, are supplements made from caffeine.
 You can find caffeine pills made with natural caffeine, extracted right in the middle of the brewing process.
 There are also caffeine pills that contain artificial or synthetic caffeine, so read the label very well.